The Lion and the Riddle

 1 And Samson went down to Timnathah, and saw a woman in Timnathah of the daughters of the Philistines.
 2 And he went up, and told his father and his mother, and said, I have seen a woman in Timnathah of the daughters of the Philistines; and now take her for me as wife.
 3 And his father and his mother said to him, Is there no woman among the daughters of thy brethren, and among all my people, that thou goest to take a wife of the Philistines, the uncircumcised?
 And Samson said to his father, Take her for me, for she pleases me well.
 4 And his father and his mother did not know that it was of Jehovah, that he was seeking an occasion against the Philistines.
 Now at that time the Philistines were ruling over Israel.
 DARBY

 vv.1-4 Timnah and the Philistine Woman.
 It is a sorrowful discovery to find that Samson, the perpetual Nazarite, when come of age and free to make his own choices, first seeks a woman from a people who were the enemies of Israel, which was against the Word of God (Deut.
 7:3-4).
+A Nazarite was not forbidden to marry, but how disastrous for one sworn to complete devotion to God to seek a companion that was an unequal yolk (2 Cor.
+6:14).
 It says “Samson went down”, and so he did, not merely geographically down, but morally down too.
+Timnah means ‘a portion’, and it was claimed by the Philistines, though it rightfully belonged to Israel (Joshua 19:43).
 He was intent on having this Philistine woman who “pleased him well” (vv.3,7).
 This was the first of three Philistine women that Samson was involved with (see also Judges 16:1,4.
 His parents protest, questioning whether he could not find a single woman in their tribe or nation not to his liking.
 He shows his self-will; “get her for me, for she pleases me well”.
 However, Samson was not merely driven by lust.
 Unbeknownst to his parents, he was seeking opportunity to strike against the Philistines.
 This was not of himself, but the prompting was of Jehovah, although Samson’s motives were muddled.
-We see in this God’s sovereignty.
+In this we see God’s sovereignty.

 Samson’s Riddle and the Slaughter of Thirty Philistines (14:10-20)